ZizhengXu/OnekeyReduction/README.md

 # OnekeyReduction
 current stable version: 2.3

-usage:
+This software is used to stack multiple exposures of the same area in sky.
-on a Ubuntu machine with IRAF and Python default to Python3, in terminal type:
+It runs on a Ubuntu machine, and shall be installed with IRAF, Python defaulted to Python3.

-./OnekeyReduction
+Usage: open a terminal and type:`./OnekeyReduction`